 A balance sheet of a company is where records of how much money the company has, how much debt it owes, and what is the remaining amount for the stockholders.
 It is a financial statement that lets investors know where the company stands with its financial accounts.

-If you want to keep track of how well the company you have invested in is doing and if they are in good status, you might want to check out the balance sheets of those companies.
+If you want to keep track of how well the company you have invested in is doing and if they are in good status, you might want to check out those companies’ balance sheets.

 How Balance Sheets Are Constructed

-But if you are new to looking at these things, it is important to know a little something about balance sheets.
-The first thing you will see and notice in a balance sheet is the asset column wherein the total assets of the company are stated.
+But if you are new to looking at these things, it is important to know something about balance sheets.
+The first thing you will see and notice in a balance sheet is the asset column, wherein the company’s total assets are stated.

-Under this column, you will see a section for current assets where all the properties of the company that can be converted to cash in a short span of time are listed.
+Under this column, you will see a section for current assets where all the company properties that can be converted to cash in a short span of time are listed.
 These properties which can easily be converted to cash are also called liquid assets.

 Basically, they are made up of cash and cash equivalents.
-Cash equivalents, in the simplest of terms, are the amount of money available to the company that can be quickly converted to cash to pay a company’s bills.
+In the simplest of terms, cash equivalents are the amount of money available to the company that can be quickly converted to cash to pay a company’s bills.

 Why Companies Have A Lot Of Cash On Their Balance Sheets?